 Fletcherites is a mixed boarding House for sixth formers only and all the First Year Specialists (Year 12) in this House are new to the School.
 The boys and girls have shared common rooms and other facilities, with separate residential accommodation.
 The other eleven Houses have sixth form year groups of approximately two thirds boys and one third girls.
 The girls spend the working day as an integral part of their House and return to their Halls of Residence at the end of the evening.

 The Housemasters and their families live in the Houses, and are supported by the Assistant Housemaster, the Matron (also residential) and a team of Tutors.
 Each Tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the School.

-Housemasters share responsibility for discipline with the Assistant Headmaster (Pastoral) and, ultimately, the Headmaster.
+Housemasters share responsibility for discipline with the Deputy Headmaster (Boarding & Compliance) and, ultimately, the Headmaster.
 Clear policies are published on all disciplinary matters, and are enforced firmly but fairly.

 The School encourages self-discipline and a sense of responsibility, and aims to create an environment which is co-operative rather than adversarial.
 In addition to the Housemaster, Tutor and Matron, Carthusians are free to approach the Chaplains, School Doctor, School Counsellors or any member of Brooke Hall for advice and reassurance.

 The latest ISI Inspection can be viewed using the link below.